 With this circular saw, you can make cuts up to 2 7/16 inches deep at 90 degrees or 1 13/16 inches deep at 45 degrees.
 This is deep enough to cut through 2x material without any issues.
 You can only cut up to 45-degree bevels with this tool.
 The CS1015 also lacks bevel stops, which are convenient when you need to make multiple uniform cuts.
 This tool can reach up to 5500 RPM, which is pretty fast, but not the best speed we saw.
 For a faster model, read our Milwaukee 6390-21 Circular Saw review - that model has a RPM of 5800.

 If you run into any problems with the tool, you can contact Black & Decker through email or live chat.
 The two-year warranty protects against any manufacturer defects, and you can download an online manual if you misplace the one that comes with the tool.
 You can also peruse the online FAQs section to see if any of your questions or concerns have already been addressed.

-The Black & Decker CS1015 can make hassle-free cuts on smaller materials, but longer, more intensive rips tend to be tedious and work the tool rather hard.
+Since the Black & Decker CS1015 is rarely available in a new condition anymore, you might want to consider a newer model.
+However, if you want to buy it second-hand, the Black & Decker CS1015 can make hassle-free cuts on smaller materials, but longer, more intensive rips tend to be tedious and work the tool rather hard.
 This circular saw is missing features found on the best models in our review, such as a spindle lock and positive bevel stops, but it is powerful enough to perform adequately.